Tiger FM

 By Ronald Ssemagonja

-On February 26, 1986, the then National Resistance Army (NRA), led by General Yoweri Museveni, captured power after defeating government forces under the leadership of Tito Okello Lutwa.
-It is against this background that the day is annually commemorated across the country as Liberation Day.
+On 26 February 1986, the then National Resistance Army (NRA), led by General Yoweri Museveni, captured power after defeating government forces under the leadership of Tito Okello Lutwa.
+It is against this background that the day is commemorated annually across the country as Liberation Day.

-Dignitaries who attended the event commended the UPDF for maintaining peace and security in the country and urged leaders of the armed forces to address challenges affecting soldiers, including welfare concerns, to prevent frustration within the ranks.
+Dignitaries who attended the event commended the UPDF for maintaining peace and security in the country and urged leaders of the armed forces to address challenges affecting soldiers, including welfare concerns, in order to prevent frustration within the ranks.

 The Minister of State for Lands and Urban Development, Hon.
 Sam Mayanja, said that since 1986, Ugandans have enjoyed peace and called upon citizens to preserve it by avoiding acts that undermine stability.
-On the issue of land grabbing, the minister pledged that government would intensify the fight against the vice during this term and assured the public of visible change.
+On the issue of land grabbing, the minister pledged that the government would intensify the fight against the vice during this term and assured the public of tangible change.